-Division 009: LOGAN COUNTY BORN & RAISED MARKET GOAT SHOW
+Division 009: LOGAN COUNTY GOAT BREEDERS MARKET GOAT SHOW

+ShowTime Wednesday July 9th, 2024 at 3:00pm

-Hosted and governed by the Logan County Goat Breeders Association
+Hosted and governed by the Logan County Goat

+Breeders Association

-- Goat must be exhibited in Logan County Junior Market Goat Show. - 2.
-Breeder must be a member of the Logan County Goat Breeders Association for goats originating from your farm (sold or held personally) to be eligible for this show.
+1. Goat must be exhibited in Logan County Junior Market Goat Show.

+2. Breeder must be a member of the Logan County Goat Breeders Association for goats originating from your farm (sold or held personally) to be eligible for this show.

 - Logan County Goat Breeders Association will check in goats, divide classes, provide the judge and conduct the show. - 2.
-Goats will be classed according to the Junior Fair weight. - 3.
-The top two in each class will receive prizes and/or awards and be eligible to compete for Champion and Reserve Champion.
+Goats will be classed according to the Junior Fair weight. - The top two in each class will receive prizes and/or awards and be eligible to compete for Champion/ Reserve.